OnlyFans KPI Framework: The 15 Metrics Every Agency Should Track Daily

 print(f" {f}")

-The benchmark_check function is what makes this useful operationally.
-When we run this in the morning, any creator with flags gets a dedicated review in standup.
-Creators with no flags are healthy — the team focuses their energy where the data says it’s needed.
+The benchmark_check function is what makes this operationally useful.
+Any creator with flags gets a dedicated review in standup.
+Creators with no flags are healthy — the team focuses their energy where the data says it’s needed, not where it feels urgent.

 Making This Actionable